bbond007/raspytube/README.md

 running in X11 window, but it is a clever illusion.
 How I accomplish

 this is I create a dummy X11 window, track the movement of that window

-on the desktop then uses "vc_dispmanx_element_change_attributes" of the
+on the desktop then uses "vc_dispmanx_element_change_attributes" of

-VC output to match.
-This has the added benefit of being able to take
+the VC output to match.
+This has the added benefit of being able to

-input focus and capture X11 input such as mouse move/enter events and
+take input focus and capture X11 input such as mouse move/enter events

-keypresses.
-Apparently it is very expensive to call XGetWindowAttributes
+and keypresses.
+Apparently it is very expensive to call

-and XGetGeometry (that is how MC Hammer went broke), so I only do so
+XGetWindowAttributes and XGetGeometry (that is actually how MC Hammer

-periodically which is why you'll notice a slight lag.
-This is also why
+went broke), so I only do so periodically which is why you'll notice a

+slight lag when you move the window (before the VC window catches up).

-the window always always frontmost.
-To switch to Xwindows mode, There is
+This is also why the window is always front-most.
+To switch to XWindows

-an invisible "button" on right-topmost psition to toggle on the screen or
+mode, There is an invisible "button" on right-topmost position to toggle

-the "q" key (for quarter-screen).
+on the screen or the "q" key (for quarter-screen).

-Not perfect, but still, this is  cool technology and I hope to modify

-OMX player to work in the same way...

 Thanks the the RPi community!

 		parts of this come from "shapes.c":